 Patient release/ follow-up instructions In this document BASF has made a diligent effort to ensure the accuracy and currency of the information presented but makes no claim that the document comprehensively addresses all possible situations related to this topic.
-This document is intended as an additional resource for paramedics and doctors at the site in assessing the condition and managing the treatment of patients exposed to cholinesteraseinhibiting chemicals.
-It is not, however, a substitute for the professional judgement of a paramedic or a doctor and must be interpreted in the light of specific information regarding the patient available to such a paramedic or doctor and in conjunction with other sources of authority.
+This document is intended as an additional resource for doctors in assessing the condition and managing the treatment of patients exposed to cholinesterase-inhibiting chemicals.
+It is not, however, a substitute for the professional judgement of a doctor and must be interpreted in the light of specific information regarding the patient available to such a doctor and in conjunction with other sources of authority.

-BASF SE Corporate Health Management Carl-Bosch-Straße 38 67056 Ludwigshafen Germany BASF Corporation Medical Department 100 Campus Drive, M/S F 221 Florham Park, NJ 07932 USA
+BASF SE Corporate Health Management Carl-Bosch-Straße 38 67056 Ludwigshafen Germany

+BASF Corporation Medical Department 100 Campus Drive, M/S F 221 Florham Park, NJ 07932 USA